Morphl-AI/MorphL-Community-Edition/README.md

 If you run a business and are planning on using MorphL in a revenue-generating product, it makes business sense to sponsor MorphL development: it ensures the project that your product relies on stays healthy and actively maintained.
 It can also help your exposure in the open-source community and makes it easier to attract developers.

+For enterprise sales or partnerships please contact us [here](https://morphl.io/contact.html) or at contact [at] morphl.io.

 ____
 This is project is currently under development.
 You can read more about it here: https://morphl.io.
 Follow us on Twitter: https://twitter.com/morphlio